 Not surprisingly, spreadbetting companies are wary about bad debts.
 They will only extend credit to investors who can meet any losses.
 Expect calls for cash from your bookmaker if your bets move into the red.
 On the other hand, all the firms say that, unlike conventional bookmakers, they do not lose on winning bets, as they lay off risks in the underlying markets.
 Spreadbetting firms, therefore, do not mind successful gamblers.

 So how does it work with these bets?
-It's quite simple; you take an index, a stock or anything that is listed by the spread bet provider (for a list of providers this page may be useful).
+It’s quite simple; you take an index, a stock or anything that is listed by the spread bet provider.
 You place a bet of say £1 that the price of the index or stock you have selected goes up or down (up-bets and down-bets, respectively).
 If the price goes with your bet then you earn £1 for each point (or pip as they call it) or you lose £1 for each pip that the price goes the opposite way.

 Example one